actions/delete-package-versions/README.md

   # Required
   package-name:

   # Type of the package.
-Can be one of docker, maven, npm, nuget, or rubygems.
+Can be one of docker (v4 or older), container (v5 or newer), maven, npm, nuget, or rubygems.
   # Required
   package-type: